wp-plugins/adsense-plugin/readme.txt

 * Changed : Usability at the settings page of the plugin was improved.

 == Upgrade Notice ==

+= V1.12 =
+Ads displaying on the frontend with Single page option was fixed.
+We updated all functionality for wordpress 3.5.

 = V1.11 =
 The option for the displaying of google ads has been implemented using the widget.